trallnag/ansible-roles-depot/shell/README.md

 # Ansible Role `shell`

-Set ups common configuration sourced by Bash, Fish, and Zsh.
+Sets up common shell configuration for the Ansible user sourced by Bash, Fish, and Zsh.
+Also lays the groundwork for the "shell integration framework".